Dear VioletDear Violet,

 Now, for a bit of a darker prompt... if you could say anything to Death, what would it be?
 Would you ask to bring a loved one back?
 Would you be curious about the afterlife?
 (Think The Book Thief by Markus Zusak)

 Submit your letters to this folder.

-Contest element closes on January 4th, which gives you a little over a month.
+Contest element closes on May 5, which gives you just over two months.
 However you can still submit letters to the folder after the deadline, although not to win.